Skip to main content

 What will I learn?

-The NCFE CACHE Level 2 Certificate in Understanding Common Childhood Illnesses is structured into three comprehensive units, each designed to provide essential knowledge and skills for supporting the health and wellbeing of young children.
+The NCFE CACHE Level 2 Certificate in Understanding Common Childhood Illnesses is structured into three clear and practical units, each designed to help you support the health and well-being of babies and young children.
+You’ll gain the knowledge and confidence to recognise common illnesses, respond to health emergencies, and create safe, hygienic environments in early years settings.

-Unit 03: Understand Health Emergencies and Specific Health Conditions in an Early Years Setting.
+• Understand Health Emergencies and Specific Health Conditions in an Early Years Setting

 Industry placement, field trips and guest speakers